himanimanjunath/simplify/README.md

 * How Chrome Extensions work from scratch
 * Effective teamwork and project collaboration
 * Problem-solving under time pressure
-* Reaching out to mentors/sponsors and applying their feedback
+* Reaching out to mentors/sponsors for help and applying their feedback
 * How to laugh and cry over bugs together

-When we hit walls while working (like unhiding cnn.com’s header), the help we received from our hackathon sponsors and directors was technically valuable and genuinely inspiring.
+When we hit walls while working (like unhiding cnn.com’s header), the help we received from our hackathon sponsors and directors was technically valuable and inspiring.

 ## Getting Started
 1. Clone this repo